ccao-data/data-architecture/dbt/models/shared_columns.md

 ## certified_bldg

 {% docs shared_column_certified_bldg %}
-Certified assessed value of building from observation year
+Certified assessed value of building from year specified by column prefix (or year of observation if not prefixed)
 {% enddocs %}

 ## certified_land

 {% docs shared_column_certified_land %}
-Certified assessed value of land from observation year
+Certified assessed value of land from year specified by column prefix (or year of observation if not prefixed)
 {% enddocs %}

 ## certified_tot

 {% docs shared_column_certified_tot %}
-Certified total assessed value from observation year.
+Certified total assessed value from year specified by column prefix (or year of observation if not prefixed).

 This is the value after the first round of appeals at the Assessor's Office.
 {% enddocs %}